Sknow1112/Sknow1112/README.md

 Hi, My name is Sergio.
 I have over 4 years of experience with generative AI models as of 2024.
 I am currently studying Cybersecurity with burgeoning Full Stack Developer knowledge.
 For more information about my experience and education, you can reach me at Sknow1112@gmail.com.

 I am currently working on a project called PMB, which is a natural language chatbot that will help teams collaborate and manage their projects more effectively.
 It is available NOW, and the full functionality is expected to be released by late 2024!

+## TO access PMB and learn more, Visit my Website: https://sergidev.me
 <!--
 **Sknow1112/Sknow1112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.